 To be eligible to apply for a place at Kendrick School your daughter will need to take the School Entrance Test (11 Plus exam).
-Children born between 1st September 2010 and 31st August 2011 will take the exam in late 2021 to be eligible to apply for a place for September 2022, however, the exam date has yet to be confirmed.
+Children born between 1st September 2010 and 31st August 2011 will take the exam on 11th September 2021 to be eligible to apply for a place for September 2022.

 Kendrick School uses the same Admission Test as a number of other Grammar Schools, including Reading School, Slough Consortium of Grammar Schools, Ilford County High School, Woodford County High School and Chelmsford County High School.
 The test is provided by the Centre for Evaluation and Monitoring (CEM) at the University of Durham and takes place on the same day at all of the schools.
 Your child can only take the test at one location, but their scores can be shared between the schools.

 FAQs About the Kendrick School Entrance Test (CEM 11+)

 - The Kendrick School 11 Plus entrance exam consists of two papers, taken on the same day, each 50 to 60 minutes in duration and testing three areas – verbal, numerical and non-verbal reasoning.

 - All questions on both papers are multiple choice and pupils indicate their answers on a separate answer sheet.